chainloop-dev/chainloop/README.md

 ## What is it?

-Chainloop is an open-source software supply chain control plane, a single source of truth for artifacts plus a declarative attestation process.
+Chainloop is an open-source Software Supply Chain control plane, a single source of truth for metadata and artifacts, plus a declarative attestation process.

-With Chainloop, SecOps teams can declaratively state the attestation and artifacts expectations for their organization’s CI/CD workflows, while also resting assured that the latest standards and best practices are put in place.
+With Chainloop, SecOps teams can declaratively state the pieces of evidence and artifact expectations for their organization’s CI/CD workflows.
+At the same time, they can rest assured that the metadata will reach the desired destination for storage and analysis, always meeting the latest standards and best practices.

-Developer teams, on the other hand, do not need to become security experts, the attestation crafting tool will guide them with guardrails and a familiar developer experience.
+On the other hand, developer teams do not need to become security experts.
+The attestation crafting tool will guide them with guardrails and a familiar developer experience.

-To learn more about the project motivation please look at [this blog post](https://docs.chainloop.dev/blog/introducing-chainloop) and see it in action in [this video](https://docs.chainloop.dev/blog/software-supply-chain-attestation-easy-way#see-it-in-action).
+To learn more about the project motivation please look at [our documentation](https://docs.chainloop.dev) and see it in action in [this video](https://www.youtube.com/watch?v=GfSR2ZkZ3as).

 ## Getting started